wessenstam/gts21/index.rst

    - **Hybrid Cloud EUC**

       Find out how you can go from hundreds to thousands of Citrix Desktops in hours versus weeks.
-Use Calm Runbooks to build powerful, repeatable automations.
+Use Calm Runbooks to build powerful, repeatable automation to intelligently provision new desktops.
+Secure your desktop environment with Flow's VDI Policy.

    - **Containerizing Apps and CI/CD**

-      Learn about the benefits and challenges of re-platforming applications first hand.
+      Learn about the benefits and challenges of re-platforming applications first hand by containerizing an application with Docker.
+Build a full CI/CD pipeline with Git and Drone.
+Integrate with Era APIs for database cloning.

    - **Cloud Native Apps on Nutanix**

       Lift and shift may not be for you, but there are still economic and security benefits to running your containerized apps on-prem.
-Deploy and manage Nutanix Karbon and Objects, plus third party integrations, to deliver a full infrastructure stack to support Cloud Native Apps.
+Deploy and manage Nutanix Karbon and Objects, plus third party integrations, to deliver a full Kubernetes stack to support Cloud Native Apps.

 .. raw:: html